vlomonaco/US-TransportationMode/README.md

 * <a href="http://pandas.pydata.org/">Pandas</a>

 ## Documentation
+### Code
+In this section we show the functionalities developed in our work and the relative parameters used.
+#### Function
+list of function and their relative parameters explanation (one row to function)
 ### Run
 Before starting with detection, you have to clean the raw data and extract the feature:
 ```shell